manavsehgal/rapid-app-workflow/develop_nodejs_web_apps.md

 # Develop Node.js Web Apps

-Among distribution methods and target platforms, developing web apps using Node.js is most popular.
-Barrier to entry is lowest when developing in JavaScript.
-You just need a text editor, terminal, and a GitHub account to get started.

 Node.js enjoys tremendous growth in frameworks, language variants, tools, and technologies.
 This increases complexity non-linearly as project size grows.

 ## Distribution Methods for Node.js